perezsergioace/java-programming-class/lesson1/Chapter_3_notes.md

 ## **3.4 The if-else-if Statement**
 The if-else-if statement tests a series of conditions.
 It is often simpler to test a series of conditions with the if-else-if statement than with a set of nested if-else statements.

+## **3.5 Logical Operators**
+Logical operators connect two or more relational expressions into one or reverse the logic of an expression.

+The && operator is know a the logical AND operator.
+It takes two boolean expressions as operands and creates a boolean expression that is true only when both subexpressions are true.

+The || operator is known as the logical OR operator.
+It takes two boolean expressions as operands and creates a boolean expression that is true when either of the subexpressions is true.

+The !
+Operator performs a logical NOT operation.
+It is a unary operator that takes a boolean expression as its operand and reverses its logical value.
+In other words, if the expression is true, the ! operator returns false, and if the expression is false, it returns true.
+The ! operator has a higher precedence than many of Java's other operators.
+When determining whether a number is inside a range, it's best to use the && operator.

+## **3.6 Comparing String Objects**
+You cannot use relational operators to compare String objects.
+Instead you must use a String method.